 Dungeons were also vastly improved upon, with almost every floor having its own unique theme and visual flair that aligns with the personality of the dungeon’s boss.
 Granted, the original game also experimented with this, but it’s way more accentuated in CCC, where every dungeon feels like a sharply different experience.
 And speaking of visuals, can we just take a moment to appreciate how amazing the new school building looks?
 The retro aesthetic, the afternoon glow, the new uniforms, and even the cherry blossom tree visible through the windows all create a fantastic overall image, to the point where I often found myself choosing not to use the fast travel option just to have an excuse to run around the place.

 I’ve hopefully managed to hammer home my point about how impressed I am by CCC, doubly so because it comes after something as mediocre as the original Extra.
-I’m not exactly what you’d call a hardcore Type-Moon fan, yet I still had a blast with this game, which, I believe, should be testament enough to its sheer quality.
+I’m not exactly what you’d call a hardcore Type-Moon fan, yet even I had an absolute blast with this game, which, I believe, should be testament enough to its sheer quality.
 CCC is one mouth-watering meal of memorable, well-written characters, entertaining comedy, and a touching storyline all brought together by the secret sauce that is Fate lore; it’s filled to the brim with cool moments and interesting things to say, and if you’re at least a little bit curious about all the wild things that can be done with the Nasuverse, you won’t want to miss it.